listen80/webpack-uploadfiles-plugin/README.md

 # webpack-uploadfiles-plugin

-##Usage
-in your webpack.config.js
+`in your webpack.conf.js`

-var webpack-uploadfiles-plugin = require('webpack-uploadfiles-plugin');

 <pre>
+var webpackUploadfilesPlugin = require('webpack-uploadfiles-plugin');

 plugins: [
+    //...
-        new webpack-uploadfiles-plugin({
+    new webpackUploadfilesPlugin({
         port: 'port',
         host: 'host',
         username: 'username',
         password: 'password',
         from: 'dist',
         to: 'remote_dir',
         msg: 'what you say!'
     })
+    //...
 ]
 </pre>